BogdanIonut17/ProiectPOO-Minesweeper/README.md

 # MineMaster

-Classic Minesweeper game developed using C++ and the SFML library for GUI.
+Classic Minesweeper game developed using C++ and played in the terminal.

 MineMaster features an interactive grid-based gameplay where players must uncover safe cells while avoiding hidden mines to win the game.